 You can use af_price as a monetary parameter that is not counted as revenue (such as in an “Add to Cart” event).
 This parameter refers to the individual item price.
 The total amount of all purchases appears under the af_revenue parameter.

-Revenue tracking and attribution in AppsFlyer bears some technical aspects.
+Revenue recording and attribution in AppsFlyer bears some technical aspects.

 Whenever you send an in-app events such as purchase or flight booking, you send it with its associated revenue.
 The sole parameter that carries revenue in in-app events is

-You can also track negative revenue in case a user cancels a purchase or if you issue a refund.
-To track negative revenue, all you have to do is append the minus sign (-) to the revenue value that you pass to
+You can also record negative revenue in case a user cancels a purchase or if you issue a refund.
+To record negative revenue, all you have to do is append the minus sign (-) to the revenue value that you pass to

 Do NOT format the revenue value in any way.
 It should not contain comma separators, currency, special characters, or text.
 A revenue value should be similar to 1234.56, for example.
 AppsFlyer provides revenue value with precision of up to five decimal places.